-7) CIOB - Chartered Institute of Building

-The quality of the built environment effects every member of society.
+7) CIOB - Chartered Institute of Building The quality of the built environment effects every member of society.
 As a professional body that represents the leaders and managers who work at every stage of the lifecycle of a construction project, The CIOB seek to influence government, industry and other stakeholders around the world with the aim of promoting the construction management discipline and addressing the challenges that the sector faces.

-As of February 2025, the latest CIOB Policy and Research incl.
+LATEST - NEW CIOB Client Guide, 2nd edition, with Christine Gausden RD FCIOB, UCEM Academic Delivery Manager L7 and Programme Leader for MSc Construction Management, acknowledged for her dedication and technical expertise in reviewing this work.
+As of May 2025, the latest CIOB Policy and Research incl.

-Future of Construction

-- Latest Research: The SME Construction Landscape in Wales / Risk Factor Analysis - This new research from CIOB focuses on the unique issues and risks faced by construction SMEs in Wales.(10/24) - CIOB Artificial Intelligence (AI) Playbook 2024 (06/24) - Building Opportunity: Employing People with Criminal Convictions in Construction (03/24) - Modern Methods of Construction: barriers and benefits for Irish housing (01/24)

-Quality

-- Research: New-build housing - how regulation can improve the consumer journal (12/23)

-Economic and Social Impact

-- Research: Balancing the tax system with climate goals (10/23)

-Ethics research

-- Understanding Mental Health in the Built Environment; and The State of Well-being in the Construction Industry.

-Access the Chartered Institute of Building's Policy and Research website

-8) House of Commons Library, 9) the House of Lords Library and 10) the Parliamentary Office of Science and Technology (POST)

-About the House of Commons Library - The House of Commons Library is a research and information service based in the UK Parliament.
+Future of Construction Latest Research: Attitudes Towards Construction Careers - A CIOB survey of young people and parents' attitudes, perceptions and views towards construction careers in 2025 (03/25).
+Also, - CIOB Artificial Intelligence (AI) Playbook 2024 (06/24) - Modern Methods of Construction: barriers and benefits for Irish housing (01/24) Quality Research: New-build housing - how regulation can improve the consumer journal (12/23) Economic and Social Impact - Research: Balancing the tax system with climate goals (10/23) Ethics research - Understanding Mental Health in the Built Environment; and The State of Well-being in the Construction Industry.
+Access the Chartered Institute of Building's Policy and Research website 8) House of Commons Library, 9) the House of Lords Library and 10) the Parliamentary Office of Science and Technology (POST) About the House of Commons Library - The House of Commons Library is a research and information service based in the UK Parliament.
 Their impartial analysis, statistical research and resources help MPs, and their staff scrutinise legislation, develop policy, and support constituents.

-Watch this quick video to find out how the House of Commons Library works

-Source: UK Parliament (2020) 'How the House of Commons Library works', YouTube [video].
+Watch this quick video to find out how the House of Commons Library works Source: UK Parliament (2020) 'How the House of Commons Library works', YouTube [video].
 Available at: youtube.com.

-As of November 2022, the House of Commons Library updated their website that is now broken down into the following sections or subject areas:

-Services that include Research, Resources, Training & Events,

-Brexit and UK-EU relations - Research covering key Brexit moments negotiations the EU and its institutions and UK-EU relations after Brexit.
+As of November 2022, the House of Commons Library updated their website that is now broken down into the following sections or subject areas: Services that include Research, Resources, Training & Events, Brexit and UK-EU relations - Research covering key Brexit moments negotiations the EU and its institutions and UK-EU relations after Brexit.
 Coronavirus - Research relating to Covid-19 from the Commons Library and other parliamentary research services.
 Economy, Business and Transport - Research on the economy, business transrpot and work and incomes.
 Also includes Economic Indicators and monthly economics updates.
 Home Affairs incl.
-Research on communities, crime, family & civil law, justice, immigration, security, and culture, media & sport,

-Parliament & Elections that include devolution, elections, government, parliament, and local government,

-Science, Environment and Technology that include Energy, Environment, Climate Change, Sciences, Local Data

-Social Policy that include Education, Families & Social Services, Health, Housing & Planning, and Welfare & Pensions,

-World Affairs that is broken down into Africa, Americas, Asia Pacific, Defence, Europe, Institutions, and Middle East, and more.

-As of February 2025, the latest House of Commons Library, Research publications incl.
+Research on communities, crime, family & civil law, justice, immigration, security, and culture, media & sport, Parliament & Elections that include devolution, elections, government, parliament, and local government, Science, Environment and Technology that include Energy, Environment, Climate Change, Sciences, Local Data Social Policy that include Education, Families & Social Services, Health, Housing & Planning, and Welfare & Pensions, World Affairs that is broken down into Africa, Americas, Asia Pacific, Defence, Europe, Institutions, and Middle East, and more.
+As of May 2025, the latest House of Commons Library, Research publications incl.

-- 1. Higher education finances and funding in England, - 2.
-Research for Commons business, - 3.
-Public Authorities (Fraud, Error and Recovery) Bill 2024-25, and - Local area data: fuel poverty.
+- 1. Research for Commons business,

+- 2. Data (Use and Access) Bill [HL]: progress of the bill,

+- 3. How is a pope elected?, and

+- 3. US trade tariffs.
-Review House of Commons Library, Research for this week As of February 2025 the latest House of Commons Research:

-Under 'Education' and within 'Social policy,' the top research briefings incl.
+Review House of Commons Library, Research for this week As of May 2025 the latest House of Commons Research: Under 'Education' and within 'Social policy,' the top research briefings incl.

-Degree apprenticeships - This briefing explains what degree apprenticeships are, how they are regulated and funded, and how many people start one.
+1. Degree apprenticeships - This briefing explains what degree apprenticeships are, how they are regulated and funded, and how many people start one.
+Also: